 I never left thinking about media, science, politics, literature, education, and art behind me.
 So, there’s no need to reminisce.

 I don’t miss this place, home.
 I’m still contextually out of place here.

 But I do know how to create worthwhile memories here:

-As soon as everyone is fast asleep, I go for a long walk on the bright summer night, with a notebook in my backpack and a camera over my shoulder, thinking about media, science, politics, literature, education, and art.
+As soon as everyone is fast asleep, I take a long walk on the bright summer night with a notebook in my backpack and a camera over my shoulder, thinking about media, science, politics, literature, education, and art.